Data for social good: where data analysis is changing lives!

 • The Code for America Brigade program connects technologists with local governments to help them build open-source software solutions to civic problems.
 Brigades have worked on projects like creating an online platform for citizens to submit requests for street repairs and designing an app to help people navigate the food stamp enrollment process.

-Data is helping to end hunger.
+Social Data Analysis is helping to end hunger.

-Data for good is improving healthcare.
+Data for social good is improving healthcare.

 The key is providing more information to doctors and other healthcare providers.
 For example, data from wearable devices can be used to track trends in a person’s health and activity level, which can help doctors tailor their care.
 Additionally, data can be used to identify potential health risks and outbreaks earlier, which can help contain them before they cause widespread harm.